stathpale/ALDC_EKG/README.md

 ## What is this repository about ?

-This C implementation of the ALDC-DR-EKG algorithm is part of an already completed and evaluated study and targets to demonstrate the benefits of the modifications that were applied to the basic ALDC-DR algorithm in order to improve its overall performance when compressing ECGs on the fly.
+This C implementation of the ALDC-DR-EKG algorithm is part of an already completed and evaluated research and targets to demonstrate the benefits of the modifications that were applied to the basic ALDC-DR algorithm in order to improve its overall performance when compressing ECGs on the fly.

 https://nemertes.lis.upatras.gr/jspui/handle/10889/12953